hilton/hilton.github.com/blog/_posts/2014-08-28-inspecting-http-requests.md

 ## RequestBin

 [requestb.in](http://requestb.in/) is a web application that, like _Mocky_, generates an endpoint for you to use.
-With There is no configuration: just click the _Create a RequestBin_ button on the home page.
-This new ‘RequestBin’ has a URL that you can send requests to, and web page that initially shows sample code for sending a POST request.
+There is no configuration: just click the _Create a RequestBin_ button on the home page.
+This creates a new ‘RequestBin’, which has a URL that you can send requests to, and a web page that initially shows sample code for sending a POST request.
 The first of these examples is a cURL command line:

 	curl -X POST -d "fizz=buzz" http://requestb.in/sc70o5sc